Areas of Expertise

 Training and education

-I’m currently working as a Consultant Psychiatrist for the South London and Maudsley NHS Trust, as well as a PhD researcher at the Institute of Psychiatry, Psychology & Neuroscience, King’s College London, alongside my private practice.
+I’m currently working as a Consultant Psychiatrist for the South London and Maudsley NHS Trust, as well as well as Senior Clinical lecturer at the Institute of Psychiatry, Psychology & Neuroscience, King’s College London, alongside my private practice.

-As part of my academic career, I’ve published over 25 scientific articles in the most prestigious academic journals, including the Proceedings of the National Academy of Sciences of the United States of America and Schizophrenia Bulletin.
-I was also awarded the prize for the best research paper of the year by the European Psychiatric Association in 2019 and the “Prix de la Faculté” given to the best thesis of the year by Lausanne University in 2015.
+As part of my academic career, I’ve published over 75 scientific articles in the most prestigious academic journals, including the Proceedings of the National Academy of Sciences of the United States of America and Molecular Psychiatry.
+I was also awarded the Best PhD of the year award from the Psychosis Studies department, and the Outstanding Kings Prize from Kings College London, awarded to one of the best PhD of the year including all disciplines.
+My research is internationally recognized and I am an active speaker in national and international conferences in psychiatry.

 To find out more about my research, please visit Research of Luis Alameda.